NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/silent-heart.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "silent-heart"
 aliases: "Silent Heart"
 source: "Pathfinder Lost Omens Impossible Lands"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "invested"
 trait02: "magical"
 trait03: "tattoo"
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 5
 weight:
 value: "130"
 subvalue: "gp"
 invest:
 usage: "tattooed on the body"
 license: "ORC"
 identify:
 description: "Abraxas teaches that the true heart is impenetrable, dedicated only to knowledge.
 This tattoo of a venom-soaked heart provides a +1 item bonus to Occultism checks.  **Activate** `pf2:r` envision  **Frequency** once per hour  **Trigger** You're about to attempt a saving throw against an emotion effect or an effect that would make you controlled  * * *  **Effect** Abraxas envelops your heart in the shadow of his secret, granting you a +2 status bonus on your saving throw against the triggering effect."
 powerTitle1:
 actionEconomy1:
 type1: